Skip to main content

 You are asking a question that touches upon a deeply personal space the intersection of your health, your privacy, and your employment.
 The feeling of being required to share biological data to receive a benefit is a valid concern.
 At its heart, the answer revolves around the principle of genuine choice.

-A can offer a reward for submitting to a biometric screening, but the process must be truly voluntary.
+A wellness program can offer a reward for submitting to a biometric screening, but the process must be truly voluntary.
 This means the incentive should act as a gentle encouragement, not a financial pressure that feels impossible to refuse.

 The Concept of Voluntariness